-1. Sources - a place, person, text

-or object from which some data can be obtained

-- 2. Ancestor - a person related to you who lived a long time ago - righteousness 3.
-Dharma - 4.
-Monument a statue, building or other structure built by a notable person engraved on stones, pillars, clay or copper tablets, caves and walls of temples.
+- 1. Sources a place, person, text - or object from which some data can be obtained - 2.
+Ancestor a person related to you who lived a long time ago - 3.
+Dharma righteousness - 4.
+Monument a statue, building or other structure built by a notable person - 5.
+Inscription written records engraved on stones, pillars, clay or copper tablets, caves and walls of temples. - 6.
+Historian A person who studies or writes history